Viewpoint Service Tech: Mobile Application

 Labor Summary

 Different jobs and tasks require different types of billing, the labor summary allows the user to see every time they clocked in/out on a job.
-Each clock in has its own set of Tech codes, Pay types, Billing codes, etc. which a user can edit if needed.

 Edit Labor